datatrail-jhu/03_fileorganization/scripts/04_rstudiomd_script.md

 When you are finished editing this document and wish to save, you can go to the File menu and select Save As to save your file.

-Enter the name of your file, but be sure to include the file extension dot MD at the end.
+Enter the name of your file, but be sure to include the file extension dot m d at the end.

 When you press Enter, the file will be saved and any Markdown syntax used in your document will show up as color coded.